aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-set-font-folder/_index.md

 1. Create the `configuration` object, and use the [GetService](https://reference.aspose.com/svg/net/aspose.svg/configuration/getservice/) method to get a reference to the [IUserAgentService](https://reference.aspose.com/html/net/aspose.html.services/iuseragentservice/) interface.
 2. Call the [SetFontsLookupFolder(`fontsFolder`, `recursive`)](https://reference.aspose.com/html/net/aspose.html/fontssettings/setfontslookupfolder/#setfontslookupfolder_1) method to set font folder.
 This method takes two parameters: the folder path where the fonts are located and a boolean value that specifies whether to include subfolders or not.
 By setting the `true` as the `recursive` parameter, the method includes all subfolders of the specified folder in the font lookup.
-3. Initialize the HTML document with specified configuration.
+3. Initialize the HTML document with the specified configuration.
 4. Call the [ConvertHTML()](https://reference.aspose.com/html/net/aspose.html.converters/converter/converthtml/#converthtml_3) method to convert HTML to Image.

 Thus, by setting the font folder using `SetFontsLookupFolder()` methods, the Aspose.HTML library will use the custom fonts located in the specified folder to render the HTML document to various output formats, such as PDF or images, ensuring that the documents are displayed as intended with the desired fonts.

 {{% alert color="primary" %}}
-Aspose.HTML offers free <a href="https://products.aspose.app/html/applications" target="_blank">**HTML Web Applications**</a> that are an online collection of free converters, mergers, downloaders, SEO tools, HTML code generators, URL tools and more.
+Aspose.HTML offers free <a href="https://products.aspose.app/html/applications" target="_blank">**HTML Web Applications**</a> that are an online collection of free converters, mergers, downloaders, SEO tools, HTML code generators, URL tools, and more.
 The applications work on any operating system with a web browser and do not require any additional software installation.
 It's a fast and easy way to efficiently and effectively solve your HTML-related tasks.
 {{% /alert %}}